Blog - Sexual Harassment in the Workplace

-Sexual harassment: Mining giant BHP have recently dismissed a second employee, after the employee had been charged with rape but this time the allegation involves an incident when the man was off roster.
+Mining giant BHP have been in the news for an employee being sacked for rape allegations.
+Recently a second employee was dismissed, after the employee had been charged with rape but this time the allegation involves an incident when the man was off roster.
 It is alleged that in mid-July 2020, a BHP employee was sexually assaulted by a fellow employee at a home in Perth.

 Sexual harassment: Employee sacked for rape allegations